 All this will be familiar to large-scale publishing operations: the expectation that your company and staff become experts in CMS development, and your developers' role is to second-guess the needs of the differing parts of the business and somehow keep everyone happy.

 Aren't you being setup to fail?
 If we started from a blank sheet, would we do it this way?
 Solving all those problems by building your own in-house systems every time now seems like an absurdity, when there are dedicated marketplace options aplenty.
 Imagine building your own CRM, email, revenue processing, HR, or identity platforms.
 Or your own infrastructure and delivery systems.
 The world has moved on, and publishing has the right to do the same when it comes to CMS.

 We created Glide upon vast experience in publishing, in editorial, in production, and of tailoring and integrating systems to give editors and creators what they need and publishers what they want.

 GPP removes problems and gives you back time to create, as a software-as-a-service platform with all the tools modern publishing demands, ready to go, geared towards content makers, from a company that is rooted in publishing and focused on making it easier.

-This is why we do what we do.
-Glide is by content people, for content people, built by engineers who have spent their careers working with publishers and solving their problems.
 Our goal is to let publishing be done better, with minimum hold up from the platform.